Dear Ms. Jenkins,

 Thank you for posting your request on History Hub!

-We suggest that you request a copy of his Official Military Personnel File (OMPF).
-OMPFs and individual medical reports for enlisted men of the U.S. Army who were separated from the service after October 1912 and prior to 1958 are in the custody of NARA's National Personnel Records Center in St. Louis.
+If you have not done so already, we suggest that you request a copy of Patrick Lon Roberts’ Official Military Personnel File (OMPF).
+OMPFs and individual medical reports for enlisted men of the U.S. Army who were separated from the service after October 1912 and before 1959 are in the custody of NARA's National Personnel Records Center (NPRC) in St. Louis.
 In many cases where personnel records were destroyed in the 1973 fire, proof of service can be provided from other records such as morning reports, payrolls, and military orders, and a certificate of military service will be issued.
 Please complete a GSA Standard Form 180 and mail it to NARA's National Personnel Records Center, (Military Personnel Records), 1 Archives Drive, St. Louis, MO 63138-1002.
-You also may fax the form to 314-801-9195.
-Veterans and their next of kin also may use eVetRecs to request records.
-See eVetRecs Help for instructions.
+If there is any information requested by the form that you do not know, you may omit it or provide estimates (such as for dates), but the more information you provide, the easier it will be to locate the correct file.
 For more information see Official Military Personnel Files (OMPF), Archival Records Requests.
-Please provide as much information as possible about the veteran including name, date of birth, service number, branch of service, and dates of service.

 Due to the COVID-19 pandemic, NPRC will continue servicing requests ONLY associated with medical treatments, burials, homeless veterans seeking admittance to a homeless shelter, and those involving the VA Home Loan program.
 If your request is urgent, please see Emergency Requests and Deadlines.
 Please refrain from submitting non-emergency requests such as replacement medals, administrative corrections, or records research until NPRC returns to pre-COVID staffing levels.
 Please check archives.gov/veterans for updates to the NPRC operating hours and status.
 We apologize for this inconvenience and appreciate your understanding and patience.

 We hope this is helpful.
 Best of luck with your research!